marcin-mazurek/today-i-learned/architecture/front-end-system-design-interview.md

 ## Folder structure

+Most likely out of scope for system design interviews.
 In any non-trivial application, it's great to organize folder structure around features, and have directories organized by purpose only for shared functionality (utils, general hooks, context).

 Great example: https://github.com/WebDevSimplified/react-folder-structure/tree/main/advanced